ohare93/brain-brew/README.md

 # Limitations
 * Note Models cannot yet be generated, and are very ugly and hard to manage
-* Deck headers are terrible, and I hope to remove them entirely as a necessary Deck Part my making a PR in CrowdAnki
+* Deck headers are terrible, and I hope to remove them entirely as a necessary Deck Part by making a PR in CrowdAnki

 # Planned Work